-Robinson currently serves as a Learning Specialist at the Center for Student-Athlete Excellence at Baylor University.
+Robinson joined the NFL’s Baltimore Ravens in 2021 as a Player Engagement Manager.
+She previously worked as a Learning Specialist at the Center for Student-Athlete Excellence at Baylor University.
 Prior to Baylor, she held similar roles as Director of Learning Support at Texas A&M University, Learning Specialist and Academic Advisor at the University of Tennessee-Knoxville, and Leaning Specialist and Assistant Tutor Coordinator at LSU.
 She is an active member in several committees in the National Association for Academic and Student-Athlete Development Professionals for Athletics, and a College Reading and Learning Association Level 3 certified instructor.

 Kate Ruben, ’15

-As Chief of Staff at The Montag Group, Ruben oversees day-to-day internal company operations.
+Ruben began her new job with CLEAR in 2021 as manager of sports partnerships.
+Prior to CLEAR, Ruben worked as the Chief of Staff at Montag Groups, where she oversaw day-to-day internal company operations.
 Directly supporting Chief Executive Officer Sandy Montag, a Syracuse University graduate and Sport Management Advisory Council member, Ruben acts as a strategist and trusted advisor, ensuring a cohesive culture maintaining cross-departmental relationships and streamlining activities to enable leadership success.
 Beyond her day-to-day projects, Ruben’s primary focus is on the larger strategic organizational initiatives enhancing the team’s ability to operate at maximum effectiveness.

 Benjamin Rubenstein, ’18